-The chair of the Board is Mr Williams, who has been assessed as being an independent Director and is not the Company's ED.
+The chair of the Board is Mr Yates, who is an independent Director of the Company.
+Mr Yates is not the Company's MD.

 2.6 A listed entity should have a program for inducting new directors and for periodically reviewing whether there is a need for existing directors to undertake professional development to maintain the skills and knowledge needed to perform their role as directors effectively.